The pricing of domain names is part art, part science. Some of the factors that we consider include:

 As long as you continue to pay the mandatory annual registration fee for the name (payable to your registrar) and otherwise maintain the name in good order, the domain name will be yours to use as you see fit.

-For transactions over $500, we recommend using Escrow.com, a 3rd party escrow agent, to handle payments for domain name purchases.
+For those seeking an extra level of purchase security and/or for higher value transactions, we recommend using Escrow.com, a 3rd party escrow agent, to handle payments for your domain name purchase.
 In addition to handling payments, Escrow.com acts as an escrow agent to provide a higher level of transaction security for both you and us.
 Escrow.com accepts a variety of payment methods.
-See their website for Escrow.com payment options.
+See their website for Escrow.com for payment options and associated fees.
 You can make payment to them using the 'Buy Now' button on the domain name sales page or we can initiate the transaction manually and you'll receive an email notification.

-For transactions under $500, we recommend using Paypal.com because it is cheaper.
+For most purchases, we recommend using Paypal.com because it is cheaper and typically faster.
 Paypal accepts a wide variety of payment methods.
 If you would prefer to pay by Paypal, please contact us and we will prepare and send an invoice to you by email.

-You can also make payment directly to us via check or wire transfer.
+You can also make payment directly to us via wire transfer or check.
+Please contact us to make arrangements.
 We do not directly accept payments via credit cards or process payments through our website.

-If you would prefer to make payment in some other manner, please let us know and we will make it work.
+If you would prefer to make payment in some other manner, please let us know and we will try to make it work.

-Our payment partners, Escrow.com and Paypal, are both large, highly reliable financial instutions with advanced security procedures.
+Our payment partners, Escrow.com and Paypal, are both large, highly reliable financial institutions with advanced security procedures.
 Payments made through them are very safe and secure.

-For security and privacy reasons, we do not process credit cards or take any other forms of payment through our website.
-As a small organization, we cannot match the security capabilities available to companies like Escrow.com and Paypal, so we leave payment handling to them.
+For security and privacy reasons, we do not process credit cards or take any other forms of payment through this website.
+As a small organization, we cannot match the security capabilities available to companies like Escrow.com and Paypal, so we leave payment processing to them.

 Because the transaction fees can vary quite a bit based on factors and choices determined by the Buyer, our policy is to have the Buyer pay all transaction fees.

-When using Escrow.com or Paypal, fees will range from about 3% - 6% of purchase price depending on the payment options you choose.
-You can avoid transaction fees by paying us by check or wire transfer.
+When using Escrow.com or Paypal, fees will range from about 3% - 5% of purchase price depending on the payment options you choose.
+Depending on your banking situation, you may be able to avoid transaction fees by paying us by wire transfer or check.

 We are happy to create a payment plan that will work for you for higher value domain name purchases.
-Escrow.com's Milestone Escrow service is one option for manage payment plans or we can just track your payments manually.
-Typically, we would want all payments to be made within a timeframe like 90 days or less.
+Escrow.com's Secure Domain Name Holding service is one option for manage payment plans or we can do a self-managed payment plan through Paypal or via regular wire transfers.

-You can begin using the domain name right away, but we will not transfer the name into your possession until all payments have been made if full.
-If you want to use the domain name right away, please advise us of the DNS settings you need and we'll make the appropriate changes.
+If we agree to a payment plan, you may begin using the domain name right away, but we will not transfer the name into your possession until all payments have been made if full.
+If you want to use the domain name right away, please advise us of the DNS settings you need and we'll make the appropriate changes within our registrar account.

 Please note that if you fail to make agreed upon payments on a timely basis, the transaction will be cancelled and we will keep any payments made to date.